felipecrs/volume-locker/README.md

 ## Credits

 This is my first Rust project, with no prior experience or knowledge of the language.
-Don't expect the code to be pretty.
+Don't expect the code to be examplary, but I think it's overall optimised.

 I was dissastisfied with any existing solution because they were either relying on `nircmd.exe`, which is not open source, and also didn't allow to lock the volume of specific devices, only the current default one.